lisongxu/CSCE156-Lab-Java-File/readme.md

 Following the lab, you should be able to:
 * Use Strings and do basic file I/O in Java

+Note that the lab may involve some concepts, classes, or methods not covered (yet) in the class.
+You should be able to complete the lab without fully understanding them.
+If you have any questions about them, please feel free to ask our LAs.

 ### Peer Programming Pair-Up

 At the start of